saicharanar/DecoARSample/README.md

   -  Text - a formatted text will be shown on the tracked image.
 - Once data is setup, build the project and run in the smart glass.

 ## Project Setup

-### Download the Snapdragon Spaces SDK
+#### Download the Snapdragon Spaces SDK
 - Open https://spaces.qualcomm.com/download-sdk/
 - Login to your account or create a account if you don't have.
 - Click on "Download SDK" button for unity
 - Unzip the Downloaded file

-### Setting up the project
+#### Setting up the project
 - Clone the repo
 - Open it with Unity editor
-- Open Package Manager from ```Window > Package Manager```
+- Open Package Manager from `Window > Package Manager`
 - Click on the plus icon and choose "import from tarball option"
-- Navigate the file that we unzipped and choose the ```SnapdragonSpaces_Package_0_9_0.tgz``` from the folder to import it
+- Navigate the file that we unzipped and choose the `SnapdragonSpaces_Package_0_9_0.tgz` from the folder to import it
 - After importing click on the Snapdragon Spaces in Package Manager
 - There you will find samples.
 Click on Samples and import them.
 It will be added to the Assets folder.

-## Setup Data
+## Setup Data for tracking

+#### Collect Images
 - Get the images that you want to track.
 - Drag and drop the images in the Unity project under Assets/Texture folder.
 Create the folder if it is missing.

+#### Updating image settings
-- lets change the images settings to make it a Spite.
+- Click on the Image to view it on Inspect window
 - Choose texture type "Sprite (2D and UI)"
 - Choose Sprite mode "Single"
 - Check the checkbox for "Alpha is transparency" and "Read/Write" both
 - Choose the Wrap mode as "Clamp"
 - Click on Apply to apply all the changes we made.
 - Apply same settings for all the images you want to track.

+#### Add image to the Image Reference Library
+- Check `Image Libraries` Folder.
+There you will find `ReferenceImageLibrary`.
+- Click on it to view it on Inspector window.
+- To add a Image, click on `Add Image` button on the bottom.
+It will add a new row to add image.
+- Drag and drop the image from Texture folder into the newly added row. `Note that the image texture type should be Sprite.`
+- Check the box `Specify Size` option and add the height width of the physical image.
+Note that the values should be in `Meters`.
+- Then check the option for `Keep texture at Runtime`.
+- Update the total count of images in Image Reference Library in `AR Session Origin` game object `Max Number of moving images` field under `AR Tracked Image Manager` Script.
+- Repeat the same if you want to add multiple images.

+#### Add the Action for a specific image
+- Locate the Prefab called `PrefabInstatiater` Under `Assets/Prefabs` folder.
+- Open it in Inspector window.
+It should have `Tracked Image Action Manager` script attached to it.
+Expand the `Images With Action` field.
+- To an action for the image you just added, Click on the Plus, Then give the image name(same as image name in Texture) and the [prefab](#creating-an-action-prefab) as action.
+- Thats's all.

+#### Creating an action prefab
+For all Types of Action we have already create a demo prefab.
+If you want a new prefab, then just Copy the demo prefab and then change the image/video/audio inside the copied prefab.
+For 3D model, Dont need to create any extra prefab.
+Provide the 3D model directly.

 ## Build and Run
 TODO